 HOUSTON, April 23, 2014 /PRNewswire/ -- Rowan Companies plc ("Rowan" or the "Company") (NYSE: RDC) announced today that its monthly report of drilling rig status and contract information has been updated as of April 23, 2014.
 The report titled "Monthly Fleet Status Report" can be found on the Company's website at www.rowancompanies.com.

 Notable events in the current report include:

-Out-of-service days are days where a rig is (or is planned to be) out-of-service and is not able to earn revenue.
-The Company may be compensated for certain out-of-service days such as shipyard stays or transit periods preceding a contract.
-However, any such compensation is deferred and recognized over the period of drilling operations.
+Out-of-service days include days for which no revenues are recognized other than operational downtime and cold-stacked days.
+The Company may be compensated for certain out-of-service days, such as for shipyard stays or for transit periods preceding a contract.
+However, recognition of any such compensation received is deferred and recognized over the period of drilling operations.
 Operational downtime is when a rig is under contract and unable to conduct planned operations due to equipment breakdowns or procedural failures.

-Rowan is a global provider of contract drilling services with a fleet of 31 mobile offshore drilling units, composed of 27 self-elevating jack-up rigs and four ultra-deepwater drillships.
-The Company's fleet operates worldwide, including the United States Gulf of Mexico, the United Kingdom and Norwegian sectors of the North Sea, the Middle East, and Trinidad.
+Rowan Companies plc is a global provider of international and domestic contract drilling services in the ultra-deepwater and shallow water jack-up market with a fleet of 34 offshore drilling units, including four ultra-deepwater drillships, three of which are currently under construction, and 30 jack-up rigs, 19 of which are rated high-specification.
+The Company's fleet is located worldwide, including West Africa, the Middle East, the North Sea, Trinidad, Egypt, Southeast Asia and the Gulf of Mexico.
+Three of the four ultra-deepwater drillships are under three year contracts.
 The Company's Class A Ordinary Shares are traded on the New York Stock Exchange under the symbol "RDC."
-For more information on the Company, please visit www.rowan.com.
+For more information on the Company, please visit www.rowancompanies.com.

 SOURCE Rowan Companies plc